ansys/pyansys-dev-guide/doc/source/how-to/deprecating.rst

 6. **(Optional) Make a last release**: If you carried out step 5, consider making a final release of the library that includes the deprecation warning.
-This ensures that users who install the library in the future will see the warning immediately.
+This ensures that users who install the library in the future see the warning immediately.

 7. **Archive the repository**: Once the deprecation issue is created and the README is updated, you can archive the repository.
-This will prevent any further changes to the repository and signal to users that the library is no longer maintained.
-To archive a repository, go to the repository settings and select "Archive this repository".
+This prevents any further changes to the repository and signals to users that the library is no longer maintained.
+To archive a repository, go to the repository settings and select "Archive this repository."

 These steps ensure that the deprecation process is clear and transparent, allowing users to transition smoothly to alternatives while maintaining the integrity of the PyAnsys ecosystem.